abudrionis/icdcoder/README.md

 An example of how it could look like if you want to use the data for testing only.
 This is done if you already have a fine-tuned model and want to see how it performs on unseen discharge summaries:

-`python3 BERT_coder.py -test -pre_trained ./models/my_own_pre_trained_model -fine_tuned ./models/my_own_fine_tuned_model/pytorch_model.bin -threshold 0.6 -batch_size_test 1`
+`python3 BERT_coder.py -test_file /Volumes/secretUSB/train_and_test_data.csv -pre_trained ./models/my_own_pre_trained_model -fine_tuned ./models/my_own_fine_tuned_model/pytorch_model.bin -threshold 0.6 -batch_size_test 1`

-When using the -test argument, a question will follow asking if you want to test a single discharge summary that you enter directly, or if you want to test discharge summaries in a csv file.
-If the latter is the case, the csv file should adhere to the format specified in the section *How to get hold of/prepare datasets*.
+An example of how it could look like if you want to test a single discharge summary:

+`python3 BERT_coder.py -test_text patient med crohns sjukdom utstriven -pre_trained ./models/my_own_pre_trained_model -fine_tuned ./models/my_own_fine_tuned_model/pytorch_model.bin -threshold 0.4 -batch_size_test 1`

+Here, the argument -test_text is used to predict the ICD codes of the the discharge summary 'patient med crohns sjukdom utstriven'.
+Own paths to the pre-trained and fine-tuned models, are given, the threshold is set to 0.4 and the test batch size is set to 1.

 ## Train/evaluate traditional supervised machine learning models